-If the longboard causes both longitudinal and lateral bends, then it’s called “torsional flex.”
+If the longboard causes longitudinal and lateral bends, it’s called “torsional flex.”

 Level of Longboard Flex

-The longboard can bend from a soft to a stiff level, and this greatly impacts the riding experience.
+The longboard can bend from a soft to a stiff level, which significantly impacts the riding experience.
 Flex and speeds are different terms.

-A ridged and low flex longboard is the ideal combo for riding at high speed.
-It keeps the longboard highly stable, which is essential for racing down the hill.
+A ridged and low-flex longboard is the ideal combo for high-speed riding.
+It keeps the longboard highly stable, essential for racing down the hill.

 Conversely, soft flex is more beneficial for cruising around on a mellow ride as it prevents cracking or bumping on the sidewalk or pavement.

-Along with the shape and style, the longboard comes with a certain level of flex.
+Along with the shape and style, the longboard has a certain level of flex.
 Sometimes you can opt for multiple options based on the flex.
-Understanding the impact of flex is limiting the options of a longboard.
-Thus, it’s better to know what the flex means in a longboard ride.
+You understand the impact of flex limits on the possibilities of a longboard.
+Thus, knowing what flex means in a longboard ride is better.

-Soft flex can absorb shock quite impressively while riding a longboard over tough and uneven roads.
+Soft flex can absorb shock impressively while riding a longboard over rugged and uneven roads.
 But it does not keep the longboard stable, especially if ridden at medium to high speed.
 A soft-flex longboard is preferable for freestyle riding as it prevents feeling the jump.

 However, sometimes a super soft board can make it harder to turn and do tricks, resulting in difficulty controlling the board.

 This level of bend offers a bouncy feeling and adds extra energy to moving during riding.
 A medium level of flex also absorbs shock well on rough surfaces.
-Therefore, a longboard with medium flex is perfect for free riding with some speed.
-It also offers higher stability at moderate speeds.
+Therefore, a longboard with medium flex is perfect for freeriding with some speed.
+It also offers higher stability at moderate rates.

 This stiff level of bend keeps the longboard highly stable even at high speed.
 It’s a perfect bend for free speedy riding and bombing hills.
 It’s also the right choice for downhill riding as it prevents wobbling even after passing the speed limit.